-Jane Austen lived in this inspiring Hampshire cottage for the last eight years of her life.
-Here her genius flourished and she wrote, revised and had published all six of her globally beloved novels: Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey and Persuasion.
+Jane Austen spent the final eight years of her life in this inspiring Hampshire cottage, where her literary brilliance truly flourished.
+During this time, she wrote, revised, and saw published all six of her internationally celebrated works: Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey, and Persuasion.

 Jane Austen’s House in the Hampshire village of Chawton is one of the most important literary sites in the world.
 It was in this inspiring cottage that Jane Austen’s genius flourished and where she wrote, revised, and had published all six of her globally beloved novels.
 Step back in time to 1816 and follow in Jane’s footsteps; discover the rooms where she lived and wrote and see her writing table, jewellery, letters and first editions of her novels up close.
 Explore the pretty cottage garden, try your hand at traditional garden games and enjoy Regency dress up, bonnet designing and more!
 Browse the unique rage of gifts and books in the beautiful Gift Shop and relax with an ice cream on the lawn.
 Jane Austen is buried in the north nave aisle of Winchester Cathedral and visitors travel from around the world, throughout the year, to pay their respects.